 Which preventative medications are available?

-Our veterinarians recommend Interceptor Plus (milbemycin oxime/praziquantel) as our recommended monthly heartworm preventative.
+Our veterinarians recommend Interceptor Plus (milbemycin oxime/praziquantel) and Simparica Trio (sarolaner, moxidectin, pyrantel) as our monthly preventative medications.
 This medication not only prevents Heartworm Disease but deworms monthly for hookworms, roundworms, whipworms, and tapeworms.
 This minimizes the need for multiple medications to treat a variety of parasites.
 The tablet is a beef flavored chew and most dogs find it palatable and take it like a treat.
-Interceptor is easily administered monthly reducing the stress associated with giving pills to you pet.
+Both Interceptor and Simparica are easily administered monthly reducing the stress associated with giving pills to you pet.